Pharoah0/Spotify-Playlist-Analysis-w-Recommendation/README.md

 I am choosing this approach because the goal is to recommend specific songs that are similar to my favorite binge-worthy tunes.

 ## Conclusions
-#### The best model is the Support Vector Machine model.
+#### The best model is the Random Forests Classifier.

-This is because:
+Based on both the individual model outputs and the direct comparisons, our Random Forests had the best overall performance.

-Based on both the individual model outputs and the direct comparisons, our SVM machine predicted songs in my playlists and songs outside of the playlist best.
+I conclude because this classifier has the highest ROC Curve & AUC Score

-I conclude because this classifier incorrectly predicts songs in my playlist less than logistic Regression and retains a similar correct prediction rate as the logistic Regression.
+SVM has fewer false positives than Logistic Regression while maintaining a similar Trie Positive rate.

-In this case, Decision Trees & Random Forests, despite accounting for class imbalances, seem to rely on automatically predicting for 0: songs not being in my playlist.
+In this case, Decision Trees, despite accounting for class imbalances, seem to rely on automatically predicting for 0: songs not being in my playlist.

 #### Song Recommender:
 Though the two different recommenders return different results, there appears to be an agreement with some songs in their results.